vivekkpatil7/Python-Programs/README.md

     <img src="https://img.shields.io/github/last-commit/lenargasimov/100-days-of-python?style=plastic" alt="GitHub last commit">
 </p>

-I used Pycharm,google colab and Jupyter-notebook to write code.

 Since I Started Learning python.
-Goal is to master in python, I follow many tutorial on internet(youtube).I read few book on python, It provide more and more knowlegde gain concepts. i have taking notes and what-not and attempting all of Practice and Project to the best of my abilities.
+Goal is to master in python, I follow many tutorial on internet(youtube).
+I read few book on python, It provide more and more knowlegde to gain concepts.
+I have taking notes and what-not and attempting all of Practice and Project to the best of my abilities.
 I'll be using this repository as a way for myself to access them as and i make this more structured.
-It help full for me to revise and learn.
+It help full for me and others to revise and learn.
+I used Pycharm,google colab and Jupyter-notebook to write code.

-I specially thanks to my mentor form over internet : Nitish Singh, Krish Naik, Sudhanshu Kumar
+I specially thanks to my mentor : [Nitish Singh](https://www.linkedin.com/in/nitish-singh-03412789/), [Krish Naik](https://www.linkedin.com/in/naikkrish/), [Sudhanshu Kumar](https://www.linkedin.com/in/-sudhanshu-kumar/)

 ## Beginner 👨🏻‍🎓
 - [Day 1](): Introduction to Variables - Comments
 - [Day 2](): Understanding Datatypes and Casting